dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 This blog post takes a deep dive... take a deep breath... on how to write _terms of a programming language_, and both a _type-checker_ and an _evaluator_ on such terms, such that the following _soundness property_ holds:

-> If a type checker accepts a term, then the evaluator will _not get stuck_ on that term.
+> 1. [Progress] If a type checker accepts a term, then the evaluator will _not get stuck_ on that term.
+> 2. [Preservation] If a term has a type T, then the evaluator will also return a term of type T

 We will illustrate this using the infrastructure of the following Blockly workspace.
 If you build a full term and pass it to "Type check", if the type checker succeeds, the block is surrounded with green, otherwise with red.
-If surrounded with green, then attaching the term to "Evaluate" and clicking on "Evaluate" will always return a value.
+If surrounded with green, then attaching the term to "Evaluate" and clicking on "Evaluate" will always do something, except if the term is a final value.
+"Evaluate" is also surrounded in red if its term does not type check.

 # Play with the evaluator and the type checker
-<button id="Evaluate">Evaluate</button>
+<button id="Evaluate" style="padding: 1em;">Evaluate</button>
 <script src="https://unpkg.com/blockly/blockly.min.js"></script>
 <script src="https://unpkg.com/blockly/javascript_compressed"></script>
 <div id="blocklyDiv" style="height: 520px; width: 600px;"></div>